-Austin Peay State University is located on an urban campus that for over 180 years has been used for educational purposes and on which the buildings of five colleges have stood.
+Austin Peay State University is located on an urban campus that for more than 180 years has been used for educational purposes and on which the buildings of five colleges have stood.
 APSU is located in Clarksville, Tennessee, the state's fifth largest and youngest city.
 The school is named after former Tennessee Governor Austin Peay, a Clarksville native.
-Austin Peay is a four-year public, masters level university offering over 56 majors and 63 different concentrations.
+Austin Peay is a four-year public, masters level university offering more than 56 majors and 63 different concentrations.

 APFC Web site

 The Governors and Lady Govs compete in the highly-competitive Ohio Valley Conference in NCAA Division I. A traditionalpowerhouse in men's and women's basketball, baseball, volleyball and men's golf, the University competes in 16 sports.

 APSU's Army Reserve Officer Training Corps was named a MacArthur Award recipient in 2015, placing it among the top eight programs in the country.
 ROTC Web site

 The word "Peay," as in Austin Peay, is pronounced just like the letter "P" or the vegetable "pea."

 Of nearly 300 full-time faculty members, 90 percent hold the doctorate or other appropriate terminal degree in their respective fields.

 Tennessee Bureau of Investigation statistics annually show APSU to be one of the safest universities in the state.

 APSU’s new, 46,000-square-foot Art and Design Building is set to open in the spring 0f 2017.
 Within the last few years, the University also has opened several new facilties, including the state-of-the-art Maynard Mathematics and Computer Science Building, the Governors Terrace residence halls and the new Fortera Stadium.
 In 2016, APSU purchased more than 10 acres adjacent to campus, making room for the University’s future growth.